teffalump/rentport/README.md

     + ...
 Any other?

 # Other thoughts
-+ rental agreements? seems security issues are too big... at the moment
++ Rental agreements?
+Security issues are too big... at the moment